hsf-training/hsf-training-cmake-webpage/_episodes/03-cmakelists.md

 teaching: 10
 exercises: 10
 questions:
-- "What is the minimum required CMakeLists?"
+- "How little can I get away with in my CMakeLists?"
 objectives:
 - "Know how to write a CMakeLists.txt file"
 keypoints: